Skip to content

 iptables -A FW_WRAPPER -j DROP # Everything else blocked

-Any container on awf-net—whether we created it or the agent spawned it—has its egress filtered.
+Any container on awf-net has its egress filtered.
 Traffic either goes through Squid or gets dropped.

 We considered isolating the agent in a network namespace with zero external connectivity, proxying everything through a sidecar.
-This fails for MCP servers that spawn child processes or containers—each would need its own namespace setup.
+This fails for MCP servers that spawn child processes—each would need its own namespace setup.
 The iptables + proxy approach handles arbitrary process trees transparently.

 mitmproxy would let us inspect HTTPS payloads, potentially catching exfiltration in POST bodies.
 But it requires injecting a CA certificate and breaks certificate pinning (common in security-sensitive clients).
 Squid’s CONNECT method reads SNI without decryption—less powerful but zero client-side changes, and we maintain end-to-end encryption.